justinhachemeister/Bleak/README.md

 ## Supported Methods

 * CreateRemoteThread
+* QueueUserAPC
 * SetThreadContext (Thread Hijack)

 ## Installation

 * Clone this repository
-* Compile as x86 or x64
+* Compile the project as AnyCPU
-* Add a reference to Simple Injection.dll to your project
+* Add a reference to Simple-Injection.dll to your project

 ## Usage